Robonavigators/Navigator-1/README.md

 MIT License

-Copyright (c) 2026 Team Robonavigators
+Copyright (c) 2026 Rayyan and Team Robonavigators

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal